Philipp4321/GPS-Logger/README.md

-This is the source code for a GPS-logger project based on ESP32 uController
+This is the source code of a GPS-logger project based on ESP32 uController.

 # Features
 The data logger supports the following components: